ISC position on conference and event boycotts (issued May 2021)

 The right to engage in scientific enquiry, pursue and communicate knowledge, and to associate freely in such activities, as enshrined in the Universal Declaration of Human Rights and the ISC’s Principle of Freedom and Responsibility in Science, should always guide our decision-making in this regard.

-In accordance with the Statutes of the ISC (Statue 7), all ISC Members that organize or sponsor international scientific meetings are expected to ensure that participation of scientists is free from discrimination of any kind.
+In accordance with the Statutes of the ISC (Statute Two, Article 7), all ISC Members that organize or sponsor international scientific meetings are expected to ensure that participation of scientists is free from discrimination of any kind.

 The scientific endeavour requires personal contacts and exchanges among scientists.
 The ISC’s vision of science as a global good relies on effective cooperation between researchers across disciplines and parts of the world.
 Boycotts are often triggered by the willingness of scientists to denounce a perceived infringement of these very principles.
 More often than not, boycotts of conferences and events ultimately limit the sharing of knowledge between scientists and further isolate certain scientific communities from opportunities to exchange with their peers.
 For these reasons, the ISC should not in principle support boycotts.
 Individual scientists should be free to make their own choices about attending scientific meetings, bearing in mind the potential impact of their non-attendance on the wider research community.